 Aldi brand marshmallows have given me the best results for this recipe!
 Stay away from homemade marshmallows or any organic or natural marshmallows.
 For this recipe, we need marshmallows with additives for a bit of structure.

-2. The marshmallow takes longer to melt which gives the cookie time to cook before "cracking" open to show the gooey marshmallow.
+Not in this recipe.
+The cookie dough needs the structure of the marshmallow to completely wrap around - the fluff is too soft.
+The marshmallow takes longer to melt which gives the cookie time to cook before cracking open to show the gooey marshmallow.

-Storage & Freezing
+Storage

 Freeze the baked cookies in an airtight container for one month.
 Remove individual cookies from the freezer and thaw at room temperature before enjoying.